Leonardo Watch: Reception

 Critical response to Leonardo's role in the manga was mixed.
 While in the first volumes of the series, Anime News Network regarded him as an audience surrogate rather than his own character, his story with the hamburger fanatic alien was felt to be the most charming chapter of the entire series so far due to how they become friends and at the same time enjoyed the comical scenario where he, Zapp, and Zed spend 60 chapters looking for a safe restaurant making and fail at it, it stand out Nightow's writing.
 Comic Bastards was disappointed by how weak Leonardo is presesnted in the narrative mainly due to how impressive are the Libra members in terms of fighting.
-MTV Geek found compared him initially with a shonen manga lead character due to how incompetent is presented in he is presented with how his supernatural skills bring parallels with other members from Libra.
+MTV Geek found compared him initially with a shonen manga lead character due to how incompetent he is presented as, with how his supernatural skills bring parallels with other members from Libra.
 While noting the character tends to have a poor luck, The Fandom Post enjoyed how Leonardo can still solve issues whenever he find himself alone.
 Otaku USA found in general Leonardo to be a common character within series whose cast involves fighters possessing supernatural powers.

 The Fandom Post criticized Leonaro's role in the anime for often being in the need of help or suffering, but still felt that thanks to the eyes, the character is given his own appealing scenes, most notably the first anime's finale where he takes a more heroic role seemingly inspired by Klaus, and the rest members of Libra, in order to save White and Black from the King of Despair while still giving a major message to the audience during his final confrontation.
 Anime News Network enjoyed Rie Matsumoto's work in the anime series due how, besides expanding Leonardo's role in the narrative, he also forms a romantic bond with White.
 The same site said that despite Leonardo's constant grief for making Michella's lose her eyesight, the anime gives him a more optimistic personality, and establishes a good relationship with Klaus.
 Manga.Tokyo was more negative to the character, stating that while the staff aims to be likable, his constant need of help due to his weakeness made him difficult to be enjoyable.
 Nevertheless, the reviewer claimed that Leonardo's supernatural eyes help the character to stand out.